 Why you should trust SoundGuys on the best recording mics

 Each writer at SoundGuys has accumulated years of experience reporting on the consumer audio market, and our staff adheres to a strict ethics policy.
-We never use ads or sponsored content on our website, so you can trust that our words of praise are honest.
+We don’t use sponsored content on the website at a time when doing so is the norm.
+SoundGuys’ survival depends almost exclusively on readers enjoying their purchases.
 Additionally, SoundGuys’ survival depends solely on readers enjoying their purchases, because if a customer returns their product, we don’t get a payout.
 We pride ourselves on transparently outlining objective facts, while accounting for the subjective experience to contextualize an audio product’s performance.
 When we do misspeak, we correct and own up to it.

 Frequently asked questions about the microphones